MerosCrypto/Meros/docs/Protocol/Header.md

 Even if the state is syncing, the node which didn't start syncing can send every message between `Claim` (inclusive) and `MeritRemoval` (inclusive).

 When the state isn't syncing, only `Handshake`, `Syncing`, and everything after `SyncingOver` (exclusive) can be sent,

-### Violations in Meros:

-- Meros doesn't support several message types, as specified in the other documentation.
-Meros generates an enum without said message types, which causes different header bytes to be used.